|

 sailed from Newport bound for Ceylon via the Suez Canal.

-Emperor Arrived at Colombo on March 25th and began
+EMPEROR Arrived at Colombo on March 25th and began

 working up with the fleet in preparation for her first operational

-outing, Operation "Sunfish" which began on April 4th, when Emperor in
+outing, Operation "Sunfish" which began on April 4th, when EMPEROR in

-company with the CVE HMS Khedive conducted a photographic reconnaissance
+company with the CVE HMS KHEDIVE conducted a photographic reconnaissance

 of Port Swettenham, Malaya and a strike on Emmahaven.
 This was followed